RayDebashree/USAT/README.md

 4. If you receive an error like `the integral is probably divergent`, try reducing the absolute tolerance parameter `AbsTol`.

-5. If you wish to test genetic association of multiple traits (categorical and/or continuous) and you have access to summary statistics only, you may wait a little longer for the new software (metaUSAT) that is coming soon!
+5. If you wish to test genetic association of multiple traits (categorical and/or continuous) and you have access to summary statistics only, please use the new software [metaUSAT](https://github.com/RayDebashree/metaUSAT) that is publicly available now!